 Oldero Lodge is set on a privately owned island about 1.5km from the sea.
 The airport is just five minutes away from the lodge.

-The lodge has six simple but comfortable twin bedded rooms with six bathrooms.
+The lodge has six comfortable twin bedded rooms with six bathrooms.
 There is a separate building which has the kitchen and dining/lounge area and another lavatory.
-There is an outside fire pit, with sofa and chairs under a gazebo where people meet and drink.
-The lodge has a chef, lodge manager and three guides for the six rods.
+There is an outside fire pit with sofa and chairs under a gazebo where people meet and drink.
+The lodge has a chef and three guides for the six rods.
 The lodge has wi-fi.